This page has information about cancer cells and how they are different from normal body cells. You can read about

 - resistant to treatment

 Cancer cells can ignore the signals that tell them to self destruct.
 So they don't undergo apoptosis when they should.
-Scientists call this making themselves immortal.
+Scientists call this making cells immortal.

 Under a microscope, cancer cells may look very different from normal cells.
 Cancer cells: